SankethReddy/NBAGoatEvaluator/README.md

-Web Application that calculates the greatest NBA players of all time based on different inputs from the user
+Web Application that calculates the ranking of the greatest NBA players of all time based on different inputs from the user